 The biggest question most people have (once they realize Supernatural isn't a horror game) is if Supernatural VR is worth the subscription cost?
 After you finish the 30-day free trial, the game costs $19/month or $179/year, which will be an immediate turn-off for plenty of Quest 2 owners.
 That's essentially the cost of a cheap gym membership!

 If you're serious about your health in 2021 and have enough space in your home to stretch out and strike the air without hitting something, seriously consider starting a free trial.
-Even if you stop after 30 days, you'll at least see whether or not you like VR fitness or prefer to go outside for your calorie burning. —Michael Hicks
+The Supernatural app lets you pair a fitness tracker to your Quest 2, so you see exactly how many calories you've burned.
+30 free days will be enough to decide if you like VR fitness and have the willpower to stick with it. —Michael Hicks

 The Best Multiplayer VR Games